mjkaufer/JSML-Autoformat/README.md

 # JSML-Autoformat
 A Sublime Text 3 plugin to help write faster JSML.

+## Installing

+JSML-Formatter should become available on Package Control soon.

 ## To Use

 Use the keyboard command `ctrl-[` to create a new JSML array with one element, i.e.